spesml/spesml.github.io/3_Plugin/09_state_machines.md

 Entry and exit actions, do-activities, and transition effects are defined via an *OpaqueBehavior*.
 Actions are added to the *Body* of the *OpaqueBehavior* as textual statements.
 A semicolon terminates each statement.
-Expression statements primarily consist of assignment expressions and inline computations.
+Statements primarily consist of [assignment expressions](/plugin/expressions.html#assignment-operators) and inline computations.

 Assignment expression may write values to outgoing ports or variables.
 Furthermore, expressions may read values from incoming channels and variables.